A fan’s guide – the club from early doors to today

 Making the Champions League group stage for the first and so far only time, FCZ landed in the glamorous company of Real Madrid, Milan and Marseille, filling the rebuilt Letzigrund and gaining a win and a draw.
 Two years later, Bayern Munich had too much for the Swiss in the play-off round before the group stage.

-Mediocre domestic form in recent seasons has been tempered by two Swiss Cup wins, the first over now bitter rivals Basel in 2014, the second in 2016 coinciding with relegation from the Swiss Super League for the first time since 1988.
+Mediocre domestic form would be tempered by two Swiss Cup wins, the first over now bitter rivals Basel in 2014, the second in 2016 coinciding with relegation from the Swiss Super League for the first time since 1988.
 Fans tried to storm the players’ tunnel despite the team’s 3-1 win over Vaduz – Lugano had beaten St Gallen 3-0 to stay up.

 Losing only three games and scoring 91 goals, including 16 from 20-year-old Senegalese striker Moussa Koné, FCZ were crowned 2017 Challenge League champions, earning a swift return to the top tier.